Why This NBA Player Is Def On The Masked Singer

-As The Masked Singer season 2 winds down, there are only a few mysteries still waiting to be unmasked, and one of them is which celeb is the superbly costumed Thingamajig.
-This smooth-voiced singer with the year's tallest costume can really only be one person: NBA star Victor Oladipo.
-Social media is more than on board with this guess, but if you're not a sports fan, then you may be wondering who this supposedly spot-on guess is and why is everyone so sure he's Thingamajig.
+As The Masked Singer season 2 winds down, there are only a few mysteries still waiting to be unmasked, and one of them was which celeb was the superbly costumed Thingamajig.
+This smooth-voiced singer with the year's tallest costume could really only be one person: NBA star Victor Oladipo.
+On December 11, fans were rewarded with the reveal they'd all be spot-on about guessing, but if you're not a sports fan, then you may be wondering who this dude is.

-There have been plenty of clues suggesting this particular singer could be a magician by day, but don't let the card tricks fool you though.
-Thingamajig is an athlete, and once you get to know Oladipo a little bit better you'll see why people are so sure he's been under the mask all along.
+There have been plenty of clues suggesting this particular singer could be a magician by day, but many fans didn't let the card tricks fool them.
+Thingamajig was confirmed to be an athlete, and once you get to know Oladipo a little bit better you'll see why people were so sure it was him.

 Advertisement

-Note: This story has been updated.
-It was originally published on Dec.
-10, 2019.